-I understand that the bottom line is if it tastes good, even if a purveyor for example use sub-par, over-hyped ingredients and prepacked foods.
+I understand that the bottom line is if it tastes good, even if a purveyor for example use sub-par, over-hyped ingredients and pre-packed foods.
 It is my opinion that we should embrace a certain amount of food nerdiness to seek out the nitty gritty details which will help deem a restaurant worthy or not.
 For example: do they use single origin estate extra virgin olive oil rather than a generic brand olive oil on sale.
 Was the pasta made in-house or pre-packaged.
 Do they used local produce from the nearby markets.
 Are they sourcing traditional products (like cheeses and meats) from a local artisan farm than from a factory procured supermarket or commercial distributor.
-If the meat is coming from the local Chianina breed of cattle, more specifically for the bistecca fiorentina.
+If the meat is coming from the local Chianina breed of cattle or at least a decently butchered/dry aged piece of meat, more specifically for the bistecca fiorentina.
 Most importantly, if they are respecting the tradition that goes behind their signature dishes.
 I wonder if food reviewers are considering the ingredients and tradition that formulate what is on our plate when deciding if it is “the best.”

 The following picks were based on doing an internet search on “the best restaurants in Florence,” analyzing them to death and questions from people saying “someone told me this was the best, do you recommend it?”
-Since eating well is my job, I wanted to come up with my own mini, alternative guide for best restaurants in Florence:
+Since eating is part of my job, I wanted to suggest my own mini, alternative guide for best restaurants in Florence:

 Why?
 I’ve been to Gustapizza before- it’s not bad pizza.
 I just think there is nothing extraordinarily special about their pizza to justify the droves of foreigners waiting ages in line for it.
 O’Scugnizzo is actually run by Neapolitans, is not crowded with foreigners, has more of an authentic feel (warning: there are like 2 no-frill tables inside) and to me tastes more like a Neapolitan pizza pie.

-…Instead of ‘Ino, try Lo Schiacciavino or Semel!
+…Instead of ‘Ino, try Semel or Pugi in Piazza San Marco!

 Why?
 Because ‘Ino charges 8 euros for a panino.
 Period.
 I get it- no one is forcing me to spend my money there.
 The point is that I am not impressed with what they offer- compared to my other panini/carb haunts which charge over half less.
 I get it, ‘Ino sources prime, slow food-esque premium ingredients.
+I’m not a fan of their bread and a panino in Florence is all about the bread.
 It just defeats the purpose of a panini to me (i.e. cheap, comfort food)- even if there are specks of culinary gold in it.
-Also, I quite prefer the service at Lo Schiacciavino and especially Semel than at ‘Ino.
+Also, I quite prefer the soul at Semel than at ‘Ino.
 Semel does inventive, gourmet twists on traditional panini such as fig, fennel salami and aged balsamic vinegar.
 Or stuffing panini with wild boar taglierini pasta.
 Also, roasted pork with candied cherry tomatoes.
 Not to mention, the awesome Marco behind the bar always sharp in dress shirts and ties.

 …Instead of Pandemonio, hop across the piazza to Culinaria Bistrot or La Vecchia Bettola